-The Gender-Based Misconduct Office provides trainings and workshops to provide members of the Columbia University community with important information about gender-based misconduct, including the Gender-Based Misconduct Policy for Students, how to report an incident of gender-based misconduct, support resources and the disciplinary process.
-To request a training or workshop from the Gender-Based Misconduct Office, please send a request to: studentconduct@columbia.edu.
+Student Conduct and Community Standards provides trainings and workshops to provide members of the Columbia University community with important information about gender-based misconduct, including the Gender-Based Misconduct Policy and Procedures for Students, how to report an incident of gender-based misconduct, support resources and the disciplinary process.
+To request training or a workshop, please send a request to studentconduct@columbia.edu.